ThyssenKrupp: Steel Americas

 Additionally, the Alabama State Port Authority invested over $100 million to build a state-of-the-art transloading slab terminal on the southern tip of Pinto Island in Mobile Bay to service the inbound raw material slabs for the upriver carbon steel facility.
-Raw material slabs shipped to the Alabama facility from ThyssenKrupp CSA are transloaded from Panamax ships at the terminal onto shallow draft barges for transport upriver to the facility.
-The terminal is equipped with three wide-span gantry cranes with state-of-the-art magnetic lifting gear designed by ThyssenKrupp, and it utilizes RFID technology to read identifiers on each slab and provide up-to-date inventory records that include each slab's location and weight.
-The same magnetic technology is also used at ThyssenKrupp's Calvert facility.
-The terminal was necessary to Alabama's award of the project since the Tombigbee River depth and lack of turning basins prohibit deep draft ship navigation to the site in Calvert.
+The terminal was necessary since the Tombigbee River depth and lack of turning basins prohibit deep draft ship navigation to the site in Calvert.

 The world steel industry peaked in 2007, just as the company spent $12 billion to build the two most modern mills in the world, in Alabama and Brazil.
 The worldwide Great Recession started in 2008.
 Heavy cutbacks in construction combined with sharply lowered demand, and prices fell 40%.
 ThyssenKrupp lost $11 billion on its two new plants, which sold steel below the cost of production.
 ThyssenKrupp's stainless steel division, Inoxum, including the stainless portion of the US plant, was sold to Finnish stainless steel company Outokumpu in 2012.
 Finally in 2013, ThyssenKrupp offered the remaining portion of the plant for sale at under $4 billion.
-They sold it the following year for $1.55 billion.
+They sold it to ArcelorMittal and Nippon Steel the following year for $1.55 billion.

-In April 2015, ThyssenKrupp announced it would be investing more than €800 million in the North American region by 2020 to take advantage of the economy's reindustrialization.
+In February 2017, it agreed to sell its Brazilian steel business CSA to Ternium for €1.5 billion.
+The two transactions meant that Thyssenkrupp fully parted from the Steel Americas business.

 ThyssenKrupp Tailored Blanks

-In September 2012, ThyssenKrupp agreed to sell the automotive components manufacturer Tailored Blanks to the China-based Wuhan Iron and Steel Corporation for an undisclosed price.
+In September 2012, ThyssenKrupp agreed to sell the automotive components manufacturer Tailored Blanks to the Wuhan Iron and Steel Corporation, based in China for an undisclosed price.
 At the time of the agreement Tailored Blanks had annual sales of around 700 million euros and a global market share of about 40 percent in automotive laser-welded blanks.

 ThyssenKrupp Elevator

+In April 2015, ThyssenKrupp announced it would invest more than €800 million in the North American region by 2020 to take advantage of the economy's reindustrialization.
 In February 2020, ThyssenKrupp AG's board announced that it would sell its elevator segment to Advent International, Cinven, and RAG foundation for $18.9 billion.
-The transaction closed in July 2020; stand-alone company is named TK Elevator.
+The transaction closed in July 2020, and the new stand-alone company was named TK Elevator.